 STEM Academies: Mr. Mapes (firstname.lastname@example.org)

-504 updates will still occur by using video or conference call methods.
-Please contact Mike Mapes or Mrs. Kozlowski for any questions regarding your childs 504 plan at firstname.lastname@example.org and email@example.com
+504 updates will still occur by using video (Zoom) or conference call methods.
+Please contact Mike Mapes or Mrs. Masoud for any questions regarding your childs 504 plan at email@example.com or firstname.lastname@example.org.

 If you believe your child is experiencing difficulties academically or behaviorally, you should contact the Team Leader to express your concerns.

 8th grade team leader: Elizabeth Shannon

 If you feel your child could benefit from a possible 504 (or has a current 504 and needs updating) or other Exceptional Student Education (ESE) services due to ADHD/ADD or other reasons, please contact the school counselor.
 Parents/ guardians must submit this request in writing and include an email address or phone number and time that would be best to contact you.
 Once your request is received, the school counselor will contact you in a timely manner and explain the process we follow at SSA+S to address your child’s needs.

 Parent puts request in writing to school counselor.

 Respond to parent and document phone call or leaving a message.